 If you found a situation, Night Light settings is greyed out and you can’t disable or enable it?
 Here is a quick workaround to resolve this issue.

-- Press Windows + R, type regedit and ok to open windows registry editor.
+- Press Windows + R, type regedit, and ok to open the windows registry editor.

 - Here first backup Registry Database and navigate to the following key: